 CEO and Scientific Director, the Children's Hospital Research Institute of Manitoba (CHRIM)

-Dr Terry Klassen has been the Director of Research for the Children's Hospital Research Institute of Manitoba and Associate Dean (Academic) in the Faculty of Medicine at the University of Manitoba, in charge of the George and Fay Yee Center for Healthcare Innovation since September, 2010.
+Dr. Terry Klassen has been the CEO and Scientific Director for the Children's Hospital Research Institute of Manitoba and the Scientific Director for the George and Fay Yee Center for Healthcare Innovation since September 2010.

-Dr. Peter Nickerson is a Clinical Nephrologist, Professor of Internal Medicine and Immunology and the Associate Dean (Research) at the University of Manitoba.
-He is also the Executive Medical Director, Organs and Tissue Office, for the Canadian Blood Services (CBS).
+Dr. Peter Nickerson is a Distinguished Professor of Internal Medicine and Immunology and the Vice-Dean Research, Rady Faculty of Health Sciences at the University of Manitoba.
+He is the Medical Director of Transplant Manitoba and the Medical Advisor, Organ Donation and Transplantation Division, Canadian Blood Services (CBS).

-Dr. Nickerson obtained his MD, Internal Medicine, and Nephrology training at the University of Manitoba, followed by a Transplant Research Fellowship at Harvard Medical School from 1991 to 1995.
-He currently holds the Flynn Family Chair in Renal Transplantation at the University of Manitoba.
-His clinical research focuses on developing non-invasive techniques for diagnosis of renal allograft rejection, mechanisms underlying acute and chronic rejection and health care system design to enhance access to transplant.
+Dr. Nickerson holds the Flynn Family Chair in Renal Transplantation at the University of Manitoba.
+Funded by the CIHR and NIH, his research program focuses on mechanisms underlying acute and chronic transplant rejection; developing non-invasive techniques for the diagnosis of renal allograft rejection; and health care system design to enhance access to transplant.

 Senior Account Manager